 Our composer is waiting in the wings and is very excited about getting started on the music.
 I think it will be quite a few months yet though before he can properly get to work but I can’t wait to see the film with a proper orchestral music score.

-Ian Whiston (our 3d animator) has been working hard on the mothership and it is looking tremendous.
+Ian Whiston (our 3d sculptor) has been working hard on the mothership and it is looking tremendous.

 The brief for Ian was to imagine that the mothership is the size of America and it sits between the Earth and the Moon (so it’s fairly big!).
-The 3d model has been built in Maya and Ian has spent weeks working with Z-Brush, carefully sculpting it and adding tiny details so it looks like it is covered in cities and alien landscapes.
+Ian has spent weeks working with Z-Brush, carefully sculpting it and adding tiny details so it looks like it is covered in cities and alien landscapes.

 Now the model is complete we are creating the actual shots required.
 Ian is currently lighting them and I am just so excited about this - it’s going to look amazing!!